Analysis: How the Seahawks’ draft picks could work in the new-look defensive line

 The Seahawks not only continued to address their pass rush in the NFL draft but also did so in a way that reiterated they will look a little different up front in 2022.

-In fact, the drafting of Boye Mafe of Minnesota and Tyreke Smith of Ohio State, coupled with the news on Monday that Rasheem Green has signed a one-year deal with the Houston Texans, meant the team’s transition on the defensive line may for now be complete.
+In fact, by drafting Boye Mafe of Minnesota and Tyreke Smith of Ohio State, coupled with the news Monday that Rasheem Green has signed a one-year deal with the Houston Texans, means the team’s transition on the defensive line might for now be complete.

 In Mafe, taken in the second round at 40th overall, and Smith (fifth, 158), Seattle drafted two athletic and speedy players to rush off the edge, joining free agent signee Uchenna Nwosu, who inked a two-year deal worth up to $19.05 million in March.